Categories

 At a later stage I helped her parents renovate the ground floor of their two-story house, helped them repay their debts, (their outstanding hospital fees, their loan from the bank, etc.)

-When we left the Philippines I gave to them my motorbike and my furniture that I had bought there, and I later helped them come to Europe where they stayed four years…
+When we left the Philippines I gave them my motorbike and my furniture and electrical appliances that I had bought there, and I later helped them to come to Europe where they stayed four years with us…

 It is our foremost duty in God’s eyes to help the members of our family, and I did whatever I could for them.